The Recruiting Process

 If a candidate is not endorsed by the RCC, it is in no way a negative reflection on their character, integrity, or ability to serve the community.
 We genuinely believe that all prospective candidates add value to the community, regardless of the outcome of the RCC's endorsement process.
 It is our hope that all prospective candidates will continue to engage with and find ways to contribute to Riverside's community.

-Helpful Information
+2024 Helpful

 2022 Prospective Candidate Introduction